whichjdk/whichjdk.com/README.md

 A JDK includes everything to _compile, package and run_ Java applications, while a JRE only includes the binaries and libraries to _run_ Java applications.
 The JRE is a stripped down version of the JDK, and is smaller in terms of megabytes.

-If size matters for you, consider creating your own stripped down runtime using [jlink](https://blog.adoptium.net/2021/10/jlink-to-produce-own-runtime/).
+If size matters for you, consider creating your own stripped-down runtime using [jlink](https://blog.adoptium.net/2021/10/jlink-to-produce-own-runtime/).

 For local development, you need a JDK.
 In production you only need a runtime environment, but it is quite common to use the JDK, too.